helsingborg-stad/todo/README.md

 # Todo

 A simple support ticket system based on ACF fields.
+This plugin Requires ACF PRO to run.